simonesilvestroni/m2m-website/_posts/2023-03-01-new-reviews-after-1989.md

   - bandcamp
 description: 'My debut concept album has been receiving a bit more attention recently, especially after I stopped trying to sell it.'
 ---
 Whether the new influx is determined by my choice to stop acting like [a seller who needs to monetise a product](/blog/de-brand/) or not, I'm happy to see fresh reactions from people I don't even know.
-It takes a minimal effort to write a review on Bandcamp (and yet I'm constantly behind my to-do list on this matter), however few people do.
+It takes a minimal effort to write a review on Bandcamp (I'm guilty of being constantly behind my to-do list on this matter), however few people do.

 From [_After 1989_'s Bandcamp page](https://minutestomidnight.bandcamp.com/album/after-1989-a-trip-to-freedom):